tung/DynaHack/links/index.md

 * [SporkHack](https://nethackwiki.com/wiki/SporkHack) *(defunct)* - NetHack variant with rebalanced gameplay.
 One of the influences of UnNetHack.
 * [K-Mod](https://github.com/karadoc/Nethack) *(defunct)* - A little-known NetHack variant with rebalanced gameplay, both similar to and inspired by SporkHack.
 The source of a couple of new random level generation schemes in DynaHack.
 * [Slash'EM Extended](https://nethackwiki.com/wiki/Slash%27EM_Extended) - A continuation of Slash'EM.
-* [SLASHTHEM](https://nethackwiki.com/wiki/SLASHTHEM) - A variant of Slash'EM Extended designed to balance the game back to Slash'EM levels, playable online at `nethack.xd.cm`.
+* [SLASHTHEM](https://nethackwiki.com/wiki/SLASHTHEM) - A variant of Slash'EM Extended designed to balance the game back to Slash'EM levels, playable online at `nethack.dank.ninja`.
-* [NetHack Fourk](https://nethackwiki.com/wiki/NetHack_Fourk) - A variant of NetHack 4 focusing on balance refinements and differentiating existing content in meaningful ways, playable online at `nethack.xd.cm`.
+* [NetHack Fourk](https://nethackwiki.com/wiki/NetHack_Fourk) - A variant of NetHack 4 focusing on balance refinements and differentiating existing content in meaningful ways, playable online at `nethack.dank.ninja`.